 3 – Catnip

-A member of the mint family, catnip grows quickly and has just the right scent to drive away mosquitoes.
-Place your plants in a sunny window, give it regular waterings, and try to pinch out the flowers as they develop so the plant will put out more leaves instead.
+Now, how do you care for it?
+Here’s what I recommend: Place catnip in a sunny window and regularly water it.
+Then, try to pinch out the flowers as they develop so the plant will put out more leaves instead.

 4 – Basil